 It’s effective because the beats happen quickly.
 Kramer doesn’t come in and say “I watched Cinemax and now I’m a contest loser.”
-Thanks to proper scene setting and plotting, the viewer knows with two simple words what’s up without the need for expanded exposition.
+Thanks to proper scene-setting and plotting, the viewer knows with two simple words what’s up without the need for expanded exposition.
 The word economy and quick nature via the assertive writing in that scene allows for a humorous moment and grants the script the time to add even more jokes.

 Like how television only has so many minutes to air, a manuscript only has so many words to spare.
 Publishers have word count limits for a practical reason: printing costs a lot of money.
 Editors have their red pens ready because they realize that many readers have a remarkably short attention span.
 Bore them repeatedly with moments or descriptions that do nothing to advance the narrative and they’ll likely call your work bloated and cast it aside.

 In my professional capacity as an editor, one of the most common writing sins I encounter is that of wishy-washy writing.
-Most of the time the culprits are from people still learning the craft.
+Most of the time, the culprits are people still learning the craft.
 Like a toddler taking its first tentative steps, a new writer expresses anxiety about their abilities through the use of repetition and extraneous verbiage.
 However, this particular sin is not exclusively the rookies’ domain.
-Plenty of experienced scribes can fall into this bad habit due to anxiety regarding their familiarity with the genre or the subject matter (example: a sci-fi writer trying a bit of historical romance).
+Plenty of experienced scribes can fall into this bad habit due to anxiety regarding their familiarity with the genre or the subject matter (for example: a sci-fi writer trying a bit of historical romance).

 Wishy-washy writing manifests in numerous ways.
 One of the most common is via the insidious form of unnecessary adverbs and adjectives modifying absolutes.
 This phenomenon is called pleonasm.